 Before any transactions get recorded, your association needs to decide how it will track them.
 The accounting method you choose determines what shows up on your financial statements, what an outside auditor will find, and whether your books meet Generally Accepted Accounting Principles (GAAP).
 It is worth getting this right from the start.

+Cash basis is the most straightforward approach.
+You record income when money arrives in the bank and record expenses when you write the check.
 Smaller self-managed associations often start here because it is easy to understand and requires minimal accounting infrastructure.
 The catch is that cash basis only shows you what has actually moved.
-Unpaid dues and outstanding invoices are invisible until money changes hands, so your financial statements can look healthier, or shakier, than reality.
+Unpaid assessments and outstanding invoices are invisible until money changes hands, so your financial statements can look healthier or shakier than reality.
 Cash basis is also not GAAP-compliant, which matters if you ever need reviewed financials for a lender or outside auditor.
+Note: California law requires HOAs to use accrual basis when preparing their pro forma operating budget, regardless of the method used for internal tracking.

 With accrual accounting, you record income when it is earned and expenses when they are incurred, regardless of when cash actually moves.
 If you bill homeowners for quarterly dues in January, that revenue is on the books in January, even if a few payments trickle in late.
 If a contractor does the work in December but sends the invoice in January, the expense belongs in December.

-Some boards use this as a practical middle ground, especially for internal or interim reporting.
-It gives you a better view than pure cash basis without requiring the full infrastructure of accrual.
-That said, it is not GAAP-compliant, so it should not be used for final annual statements or any reporting that goes to an outside auditor.
+Modified accrual, sometimes called modified cash basis, splits the difference.
+Revenue is recorded when earned following the accrual approach.
+Expenses are recorded when paid following the cash approach.
+Some boards use this as a practical middle ground for internal or interim reporting.
+It gives a better view than pure cash basis without requiring the full infrastructure of accrual.
+It is not GAAP-compliant, so it should not be used for final annual statements or any reporting that goes to an outside auditor.

 Operating Fund vs. Reserve Fund: The Core Financial Structure